-The University is committed to high-quality, inclusive reading lists in support of the learning and teaching undertaken at Derby, enshrined in our institutional Reading Lists Policy.
+The University is committed to high-quality, inclusive resource lists in support of the learning and teaching undertaken at Derby, enshrined in our institutional Resource Lists Policy.

-For guidance on creating, managing and publishing your reading list please check out our training materials.
+For guidance on creating, managing and publishing your resource list please check out our training materials.

-When to review and publish your reading list
+When to review and publish your resource list

 For standard teaching, we recommend following the timescales below to help ensure that any new resources are available for your students.

 Deadline for review submission

 a) Ensure your reading list is maintained on the University’s online reading lists platform and has a registered ‘owner’.